Protective Order Hearings

 - The injunction can be enforced in all 50 states;

-- You may be required to leave your home, and prevented from seeing your child, or order to pay child support;
+- You may be required to leave your home, and prevented from seeing your child, or in order to pay child support;

-- The injunctions can have serious effects on your family law, divorce or child custody case;
+- The injunctions can have serious effects on your family law, divorce, or child custody case;

-- If it is alleged that you violated the order, you can be arrested for violation of repeat violence injunction or violation of domestic violence injunctions which is a first degree misdemeanor;
+- If it is alleged that you violated the order, you can be arrested for violation of repeat violence injunction or violation of domestic violence injunctions which is a first-degree misdemeanor;

 - You could be charged with stalking or aggravated stalking that might carry a “no bond” provision;